-This Lake Como Itinerary takes you to the best of this idyllic destination in Northern Italy’s Lombardy region, with shimmering blue lake sitting at the base of the Alps.
-From luxurious resort and exotic villas, to stunning natural vistas, this itinerary is perfect for anyone visiting Lake Como from 1-3 days!
+Planning a dream vacation to Lake Como and wondering how to visit it?
+This Lake Como Itinerary takes you to the best of this idyllic destination in Northern Italy’s Lombardy region, with a shimmering blue lake sitting at the base of the Alps.

 For centuries, Lake Como has been a glamorous resort for the rich and famous, but catching a glimpse of your celebrity should be the least attractive thing in Italy’s most famous lake.
 The lake itself is shaped like an inverted ‘Y’ and comprises picturesque little towns set against imposing mountains, rolling hills, and dramatic natural scenery.

 This Lake Como itinerary is not your typical guide.
 It is packed with insider tips that will help you to make your experience as memorable as mine.
 Here you will find the best ways to get to Como, the best places to stay in Lake Como, how to get around, and much more useful information.
 So, without any further ado, let’s discover the very best of Lake Como with this awesome itinerary.

 - 5 Best Villages to Stay in Lake Como + Hotel Guide

 - 11 Amazing Lake Como Boat Tours to take in 2022

 - How to Travel from Milan to Lake Como

 - Best Places to Stay in Lake Como